drocheam/optrace/docs/source/usage/spectrum.rst

    129.18529...

-The function calculates the smallest FWHM around the highest peak.
-Note that for some spectral distributions, for instance multiple gaussians, this function is not suitable, as the FWHM is not meaningful here.
+The method calculates the smallest FWHM around the highest peak.
+While it is possible to calculate this value for all spectral shapes, it is only meaningful as width characterization for functions with a distinctive peak and an outward fall-off.
+For instance this metric does not make sense for a spectrum consisting of multiple separated bell-shaped curves.

 Power
 #############

-The spectral power in W can be calculated with:
+The spectral power can be calculated with:

 .. doctest::

    >>> spec.power()
    3206.9749...

-And the luminous power in lumens with:
+And the luminous power in lumen units with:

 .. doctest::